danielchalef/docker-ros-base/README.md

 Docker container for [ros-desktop-full][3]

+Capable of running hardware accelerated RViz.
+Requires NVIDIA drivers to be present when image built.

 "The Robot Operating System (ROS) is a set of software libraries and tools that help you build robot applications.
 From drivers to state-of-the-art algorithms, and with powerful developer tools, ROS has what you need for your next robotics project.
 And it's all open source."

 ## More Info